auth0/docs/articles/applications/enable-third-party-applications.md

 ---
-title: Enabling Third-party Applications
+title: Enabling Third-Party Applications
-description: Read about the requirements to set up a third party application
+description: How to enable a third-party application
 toc: true
 topics:
   - applications